Ian Wood (businessman): Chancellor of Robert Gordon University

-Wood spent 16 years as head of Robert Gordon University, stepping down in 2021.
-In 2010 Donald Trump was awarded an honorary degree from the university.
-This provoked considerable opposition and the degree was removed after Dr David Kennedy returned his own degree in protest and journalist/campaigner Suzanne Kelly's petition opposing the award was signed by approximately 80,000 people. who felt Trump's behaviour was contrary to RGU's values.
+Wood spent 16 years as Chancellor of Robert Gordon University, stepping down in 2021.
+In 2010, Donald Trump was awarded an honorary degree from the university.
+This provoked considerable opposition and the degree was removed after Dr David Kennedy returned his own degree in protest and journalist/campaigner Suzanne Kelly's petition opposing the award was signed by approximately 80,000 people, who felt Trump's behaviour was contrary to RGU's values.

 Corporate tax arrangements

 In 2011, Wood Group transferred North Sea staff to a company in a tax haven apparently to avoid employer national insurance contributions, a move criticised by Scottish politicians.
-Ian Wood retired from Wood Group the following year.
+Wood retired from Wood Group the following year.

-Personal life
+Personal life and death

-Wood has three sons with his wife Helen, and six grandchildren.
-They have a second home at Loch Tummel, Perthshire.
+Wood had three sons with his wife Helen, and six grandchildren.
+They had homes in Aberdeen and at Loch Tummel, Perthshire.
+He died in Aberdeen on 26 July 2026, aged 84.